State Criminal Alien Assistance Program (16.606)

 Applicant Eligibility

 Eligible applicants include States, the District of Columbia, Puerto Rico, Guam, the Virgin Islands and localities or local jurisdictions exercising authority with respect to the incarceration of an undocumented criminal alien.
-This covers state prison facilities (including those housing juveniles convicted as adults of felony offenses or two or more misdemeanors) and local jails, whether operated by counties or cities.
-Applicants are generally State and units of local government.
+This covers state prison facilities and local jails, whether operated by counties or cities.
+Applicants are generally States and units of local government.
 Note: Only one application is accepted from each separate political division (i.e., State, county, city).

 Beneficiary Eligibility